StevensDotB/useful-scripts/README.md

 # useful-scripts
-Scripts that optimize the steps and processes for development
+Scripts that optimize the steps and processes for development.
+_Feel free to add your process automation scripts.
+Let's do it together._

 ### Create alias for bash scripts